empathic-ai/altimit/README.md

 ![Altimit logo](/logo.png)

-Note from Lead: I'm in the process of open-sourcing this project.
-As of this writing it is not functional, but that will change over the next few weeks.
+<i>Note: I'm in the process of open-sourcing this project.
+As of this writing it is not functional, but that will change over the next few weeks.</i>

 ## Altimit